 To regulate appetite, use 2-3 drops in a diffuser regularly.

 Mixes Well With:

-All essential oils, and especially Atlas cedarwood, citronella, chamomile, clary sage, eucalyptus, geranium, juniper, lavender, lemon, lime, marjoram, myrrh, nutmeg, orange, oregano, palmarosa, rose, rosemary, sandalwood, tangerine and ylang ylang.
+All essential oils, and especially Atlas cedarwood, citronella, chamomile, clary sage, eucalyptus, geranium, juniper, lavender, lemon, lime, marjoram, myrrh, nutmeg, orange, oregano, palmarosa, rose, rosemary, sage, sandalwood, tangerine and ylang ylang.

 Peel of nearly ripe fruit.

 This essential oil is phytotoxic, which means it increases the effect of sunlight.
 Therefore, never apply bergamot to skin before exposure to sun.
 Additionally, do not apply neat on skin; must be diluted in a carrier oil or cream.
 Not recommended for use if pregnant.